 2007 The AISL ceases operation, as does the second iteration of the MISL.
 The Xtreme Soccer League andNational Indoor Soccer League emerge from the MISL, having 5 and 4 teams, respectively.
 The XSL folds after its first season.

 2009 The NISL changes its name to the MISL and adds its fifth and sixth teams.

 The United States Indoor Soccer Association begins publication of GOAL Online, an exclusive indoor soccer publication covering topics of interest to players, fans, coaches and referees.

 2011 The Canadian Indoor Soccer Association forms in partnership with USIndoor.

 The United Soccer Leagues accepts management of the MISL, and merges it with the USL's fledgling I-League.
 The new-look MISL kicks off in November with seven teams.

 2013 The Federacion Internacional de Futbol Rapido announced the first indoor soccer World Cup event to be played in 2015 in the United States.

-The MISL is a professional league consisting of 7 US teams in the eastern and central United States.
+The MASL is a professional league consisting of 23 teams across the United States and Mexico.

 The National Indoor Championship (youth and adult) continues to be held in the United States with over 1,200 teams.